 Hydrofuge: protect your facade from moisture

 Your facade can suffer significant damage from moisture.
-An effective method of avoiding potential damage is to have hydrofuge performed.
-This blog will give you a comprehensive understanding of what hydrofuge entails and how it can protect your facade from the adverse effects of moisture.
+An effective method of avoiding potential damage is to have hydrofuge carried out.
+This blog will give you a comprehensive insight into what hydrofuge entails and how it can protect your facade from the adverse effects of moisture.

 What is hydrofuge?

 Hydrofuge is a form of facade treatment.
-This involves applying some kind of treatment or coating to the facade with the aim of making it water repellent.
-The layer then forms a kind of protection for your facade, preventing penetrating damp or water from a leaking gutter from making its way inside, and consequently avoiding the adverse effects of these moisture problems Hydrofuge thus offers an effective method of providing lasting protection of the facade from external influences.
+This involves applying some kind of treatment or coating to the facade with the aim of making it water-repellent.
+The coating then forms a kind of protection for your facade, making penetrating moisture Whether water from a leaking gutter cannot make its way inside, and consequently the adverse effects of this moisture problems are avoided.
+Hydrofuge thus offers an effective method of providing lasting protection of the facade from external influences.

-Commonly used synonyms for hydrofuge or hydrophobizing are facade impregnation or facade waterproofing.
+Commonly used synonyms for hydrofuge or hydrophobing are facade impregnation or impregnating facades.
 However, there is a slight difference between the two terms:

-• Hydrophobizing is a form of impregnation specifically aimed at making a surface water repellent.
+• Hydrophobising is a form of impregnation specifically aimed at making a surface water repellent.

-• Impregnate on the other hand, is a broader term.
+• Impregnation on the other hand, is a broader term.
 It refers to treating materials for various purposes, including improving water-repellent properties.

-Why it's best to have your facade hydrophobized
+Why it is best to have your facade hydrophobised

 What makes considering hydrofuge worthwhile?
-You see, this facade treatment brings a few benefits:
+This is because this facade treatment brings a few benefits:

 • Avoiding moisture problems.
-The protective layer allows penetrating damp or water resulting from a leaking pipe does not penetrate the facade.
+The protective layer allows penetrating moisture or water resulting from a leaking pipe does not penetrate the façade.

-• The facade also stays cleaner longer.
-Different forms of dirt, including moss, and mold, will find it much harder to form.
+• The façade also stays cleaner for longer.
+Different forms of dirt, including moss, and fungi, can form much more difficult.
 The dirt that forms will also be a lot easier to remove.

-• The coating is also completely transparent, so nothing changes the appearance of the home.
+• The coating is also completely transparent, so nothing changes the appearance of the house.

-Steps to a water-repellent facade: here's how hydrofuge works
+Steps to a water-repellent facade: this is how hydrofuge works

 Hydrophobing a facade involves several steps.
-Typically, a moisture expert proceeds as follows:
+Usually, a moisture expert proceeds as follows:

 1. Inspection of the facade

-The first step is a thorough inspection of the facade.
-It is essential to assess the current condition of the facade and determine if it is eligible for hydrofuge.
+The first step is a thorough inspection of the façade.
+It is essential to assess the current state of the facade and determine whether it is eligible for hydrofuge.
 During this inspection, any alternatives are also considered.
 For example, if the moisture expert determines that there is no penetrating moisture but rather rising damp, hydrofuge is not the most appropriate solution.
 In such cases, a injection of the walls needed.
-The goal is to choose the most appropriate treatment method and ensure its effectiveness.
+The aim is to choose the most appropriate treatment method and ensure its effectiveness.

 Before the hydrofuge process begins, necessary precautions are taken:

-• A thorough facade cleaning is carried out, making the exterior walls completely clean, grease and moss free.
+• A thorough façade cleaning is carried out, making the external walls completely clean, grease- and moss-free.
 This is crucial for professional application and to obtain effective results.

-• Window frames and windows should also be carefully protected to prevent accidental staining.
+• Window frames and windows should also be carefully protected to avoid accidental stains.

-These preparatory steps are critical to ensure that the hydrofuge can adhere effectively.
+These preparatory steps are very important to ensure that the hydrofuge can adhere effectively.

 3. Hydrophobing

 The application of the hydrofugant is the final step in the process.
 The product is sprayed over the façade.
-There are several types of hydrofuge on the market, including both chemical and biological varieties.
-The chosen hydrofuge then penetrates deep into the pores of the facade, and after drying out, it becomes completely invisible.
+There are several types of hydrofuge on the market, including both chemical and biological variants.
+The chosen hydrofuge then penetrates deep into the pores of the façade, and after drying out, it becomes completely invisible.

-This water-repellent layer forms an effective barrier against moisture and other external influences, keeping the facade permanently protected.
-The result is a facade that is not only water repellent, but also stays clean longer and resists various forms of dirt, such as moss, algae and mold.
+This water-repellent layer forms an effective barrier against moisture and other external influences, keeping the façade permanently protected.
+The result is a facade that is not only water-repellent, but also stays clean longer and resists various forms of dirt, such as moss, algae and mould.

 What does hydrofuge cost?

 It is difficult to set a fixed price for a hydrofuge.
-In fact, there are many factors that can affect the price tag.
-Some of these factors include:
+This is because there are a lot of factors that can influence the price tag.
+Some of these factors are:

 • The size of the facade